Infineon/mtb-example-wifi-https-server/README.md

    PATH_TO_CLIENT_KEY="<Path to mysecurehttpclient.key file>"
    ```

-3. Set the path to HTTPS web page URL in a variable.
+3. Set the path to the HTTPS web page URL in a variable:

    ```
    HTTPS_SERVER_URL="https://mysecurehttpserver.local:50007"